FAQs on recent changes to sponsorship

 Refugee cases that have already been referred into USRAP through a certified Welcome Corps application currently remain in the pipeline, though their processing is on hold and no flights are being scheduled for refugee arrivals.

-I have heard that the new policy permits admitting refugees on a case-by-case basis.
+I have heard that refugees may be admitted to the U.S. on a case-by-case basis.
 What should I do?

 The U.S. government has not provided guidance on how to request admission on a case-by-case basis.